RaulCPena/classification_analysis/README.md

 ## Imbalanced Data Modeling

-Machine learning algorithms work better when the number of samples in each class is about equal.
+Machine learning algorithms work better when the number of samples in each class are the same.

-- **Majority Class**: The target feature values are **[0]** not foreclosed.
-- **Minority Class**: The target features values are **[1]** foreclosed.

 Here are some ways to overcome the challenge of imbalanced:

-1. **Can we collect more data?**
+**Can we collect more data?**

+- At this point this is all the data provided
+- We can wait until there is more data from Fannie Mae

-2. **Change the performance metric.**
+**Change the performance metric.**

 - **Confusion Matrix**: A breakdown of predictions into a table showing correct predictions and the types of incorrect predictions made.
-   - ** Precision**: A measure of a classifier's exactness.
+- **Precision**: A measure of a classifier's exactness.
-   - ** Recall**: A measure of a classifiers completeness
+- **Recall**: A measure of a classifiers completeness
 - **F1 Score (or F-score)**: A weighted average of Precision and Recall.

-3. **We can try resampling the dataset**
+**We can try resampling the dataset**

-   1. Add copies from the under-represented class called over-sampling, or
+- Add copies from the under-represented class called over-sampling, or
-   2. Delete instances from the over-represented class, called under-sampling
+- Delete instances from the over-represented class, called under-sampling
-   3. Or we could do both
+- Or we could do both

-4. **Generate Synthetic Samples**
+**I decided to generate synthetic samples**

-   Here is a link to the most popular algorithm called **[SMOTE](https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/)** or the Synthetic Minority Oversampling Technique.
+Here is a link to the most popular algorithm called Synthetic Minority Oversampling Technique known as   **[SMOTE](https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/)** .

 The module works by generating new instances from existing minority cases that you supply as input.
 This implementation of SMOTE does **not** change the number of majority cases.

 ------